Quick Facts

 Our master of science (MS) in exercise science with a concentration in biomechanics will prepare you for doctoral work or a career in clinical, industrial, or academic settings.

-Our Biomechanics Lab’s ongoing research projects challenge students to assess various aspects of human movement and evaluate individuals with movement disorders and disabilities.
-Engaging faculty work closely with students as they investigate the latest in the development and control of muscular strength across a wide range of ages and abilities.
+Our Biomechanics Lab’s ongoing research projects challenge students to assess various aspects of human movement, including analyzing sports performance and injury mechanics, as well as evaluating individuals with movement disorders and disabilities.
+Engaging faculty work closely with students as they investigate cutting-edge topics such as the development and control of muscular strength, biomechanics of injury prevention, and performance optimization across a wide range of ages, abilities, and athletic disciplines.

 No matter your future goals in the field of biomechanics, our master’s degree will help you accomplish them.